Exploring Modularity of Agentic Systems for Drug Discovery: Results and Discussions

-Beyond the dependence on the specific LLM, we wanted to investigate the CodeAgents' performance compared to the ToolCallingAgent.
-To corroborate that CodeAgents perform better than ToolCallingAgents also in our case study, we compare their LLM scores.
-We again compare the performance averaged over five runs, quantifying the pairwise difference in score between the two.
+Beyond the reliance on the specific LLM, to corroborate that CodeAgents perform better than ToolCallingAgents also in our case study, we compare their LLM scores.
 Figure \ref{fig:heatmap_code_vs_tool} shows the result as a heatmap indicating whether the CodeAgent (blue) or ToolCallingAgent (red) performs better for that combination of model and question on average.
-Because of an issue with the particular implementation of the Llama models (see Appendix A.4) available to us, they were excluded from this comparison.

-In terms of overall performance, the CodeAgent is better than the ToolCallingAgent in most cases, as there is overall more blue than red.
-Furthermore, for each of the models, the CodeAgent outperformed the ToolCallingAgent on average (by 2.5 up to 12.9 units).
+In terms of overall performance, the CodeAgent is better than the ToolCallingAgent in most cases, as indicated by a greater prevalence of blue compared to red and for each of the models, the CodeAgent outperformed the ToolCallingAgent on average (by 2.5 up to 12.9 units).
 However, a closer look reveals that this is also dependent on the question.
 For instance, on question 3 (``How many hydrogen acceptors does \texttt{C1OCc2c1ccc3S=CC=Cc23} have?''), the CodeAgent always performs much better, same for questions 8 and 25 (``What is the molecular weight of \texttt{C1OCc2c1ccc3S=CC=Cc23}?'' and ``How many nitrogens are there in Wedeloside?'').
 For question 5 (``What is the molecular weight of caffeine?''), on the other hand, the ToolCallingAgent outperforms the CodeAgent across the models.
-This is interesting considering that questions 5 and 8 are similar in spirit at first glance, though question 5 might be about more common compounds and thus are more likely to have been represented in the training data of the language models.
+This is interesting considering that questions 5 and 8 are similar in spirit at first glance.
 On top of this, there are several questions where the preference for a ToolCallingAgent versus a CodeAgent depends on the model, such as question 12 (``Does guanine have more hydrogen bond donors or acceptors?''), question 21 (``How many rotatable bonds does \texttt{CC(C)C1CCC1} have?'') and question 24 (``How many atoms more does oestrogen have than progesterone?'').
-The exact reason for these differences is still unknown.

 It could be that the tools that need to be called correlate with a certain LLM preference, but there could also be another aspect of the question impacting the performance, such as the chemical compound that the question is about.
+Further research is required to pinpoint the reason for this.